remirobert/SpeedBox/README.md

   - mongodb

 #Package
+The *package.json* file contains all the packages used in this project.
+This is the main list and their usage.

   - **express**, to manage the http server
   - **mongodb**, to manage the connection with the *mongodb* database